 Generally, the college observes the following holidays each calendar year:

 Holiday pay.
 Full-time, benefit eligible staff, excluding faculty, are eligible for holiday pay.
-Employees will receive holiday pay immediately upon employment.
+Employees are eligible for holiday pay immediately upon employment.
 Part-time and temporary employees, including summer employees, are not eligible for holiday pay.